kora-projects/kora-docs/mkdocs/docs/en/examples/hello-world.md

 Let's get into the details:

 * `@HttpController` - says that this class is a controller
-* `@Component` - says that we want to add this class to our container
+* `@Component` - says that we want to add this class to our dependency container
 * `@HttpRoute` - describes which path we want to process.
 * `HttpServerResponse` - this is the raw response, where you can set anything and give any bytes you want.